Calimani National Park: Hiking Across Volcanic Wilderness

 Volcanic origin and forests all around

-The volcanic beginnings of present Calimani National Park left singular and amazing traces in this area, including the largest inactive caldera in Europe, about 10 km large and 800 meters deep, and the weirdly shaped rocks from the ‘12 Apostles’.
-Their origin also places them among the youngest mountains in Romania, covering an area of around 2,000 square kilometers, between Transylvania and Moldavia, with a maximum altitude of 2,103 meters on Pietrosul Calimani.
+The volcanic origin of present Calimani National Park left singular and amazing traces in this area, including the largest inactive caldera in Europe, about 10 km large and 800 meters deep, and the weirdly shaped rocks from the ‘12 Apostles’.
+Calimani are also among the youngest mountains in Romania, covering an area of around 2,000 square kilometers between Transylvania and Moldavia, with a maximum altitude of 2,103 meters on Pietrosul Calimani.

 Beech, spruce and coniferous forests cover the largest part of the mountains, up to the alpine meadows where shepherds set camp in summer months.
 Dense juniper bushes are a common sight at high altitudes.
-The large carnivores roam the forests of the park, but deer, martens, foxes capercaillie and grouse are also present.
+The large carnivores roam the forests of the park, but deer, martens, foxes, and birds like the capercaillie and the grouse are also present.

 The most important natural attractions of the park include the geological formations ’12 Apostles’, the nature reserve ‘Iezerul Calimanului’, the waterfalls Tihu and Bauca and the ridge trail across Pietrosul Calimani from where you’ll have great views over the caldera.

 The horseback riding trips organized by the guides of the national park are a great option to explore Calimani Mountains, but if hiking is still your favorite way, you’ll have one of the best experiences in the Carpathians.
 More isolated and less visited, these mountains have few, but long and challenging trails that require an excellent condition, hiking experience and plenty of endurance.
 Be sure to have a map and plenty of water as streams are a rare presence at higher altitudes.